petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/postal-address-api-basics.md

 ## Get Postal Addresses from Account

-Get a list of Postal Addresses from an Account with the following cURL or Java command.
-Replace `1234` with the Account's ID.
+Get a list of postal addresses from an account with the following cURL or Java command.
+Replace `1234` with the account's ID.

 ### PostalAddresses_GET_FromAccount.sh